privet-kitty/albert/README.md

 ## Mechanism

-The underlying data of this tool is the [Munsell Renotation Data](https://www.rit.edu/cos/colorscience/rc_munsell_renotation.php).
-Since this data assume the illuminant to be the Standard Illuminant C, Bradford transformation is used as chromatic adaptation to D65.
-The method of inter- and extrapolation is in common with [dufy](https://github.com/privet-kitty/dufy), my color library for Common Lisp.
-See the links for more details.
+- It assumes that your monitor is calibrated to sRGB.

-The score of your guess is computed based on CIEDE2000.
+- The score of your guess is computed based on CIEDE2000.
+- The backend of this tool is based on [munsell.js](https://github.com/privet-kitty/munsell.js), my library for handling Munsell Colors.
+Please see the link for details.

 ## Copyright